xumzheng/microsoft-graph-docs/api-reference/beta/api/security-analyzedmessageremediation-post.md

 In the request body, supply a JSON representation of the [microsoft.graph.security.analyzedMessageRemediation](../resources/security-analyzedmessageRemediation.md) object.

-You can specify the following properties when creating a **analyzedMessage**.
+You can specify the following properties when creating a **analyzedMessageRemediation**.

 |Property|Type|Description|
 |:---|:---|:---|